What Is a Takeaway Résumé and How Can It Help You?

 How can a takeaway résumé help?

 Many scholarship applications or interviews ask what you learned from certain organizations you’ve been a part of or which class has been the most impactful.
 A takeaway résumé can help you answer questions like these.
-It’s invaluable when it comes to applying to colleges and scholarships, and it’s never too early to start yours.
-It can also help you stretch your résumé if you don’t have much job experience.
+It’s invaluable when applying to colleges and scholarships, and it’s never too early to start yours.
+It can also help you stretch your résumé if you lack job experience.
 Instead of thinking about your required chemistry class during sophomore year as learning about stoichiometry and balancing chemical equations, think about it as what you really took away from the class.
 Did you learn how to communicate and collaborate with a team on a lab?
 Did you learn how to carefully document and explain your work in a lab notebook?
 These skills are relevant, and they’re a lot more meaningful to a potential employer or college than simply listing the class on your résumé.

 Starting a takeaway résumé now will save you the headache come senior year when you’re trying to remember everything you’ve done over the last three years.
 Start doing this as soon as your freshman year, and writing your résumé will be a cinch!